Leagify/auction-drafter-schools/README.md

 ## General design:
 + Users can log in as one of several roles.
 A user can have multiple roles.
 Here are the roles that exist, and a general description:
   - Auction master.
 They can create an auction for a league.
-  - Team manager.
-They can bid for a school for their team
+  - Team coach.
+They can bid for a school for their team and assign it to a position on their roster
   - Auction viewer.
 They can view the auction.
 + It would be nice if you could log in using Google.

-+ Team managers pick from a "draft board".
++ Team coaches pick from a "draft board".
 + At this time, the draft board loads information from a CSV draft template file uploaded by the auction master.
 The format of the draft template is similar to the template at the root of this repo, named "sampleDraftTemplate.csv"
 + The Draft Template contains several fields.
 I will explain them here.
-  - School :
+  - School : The school that the
   - Conference :
   - ProjectedPoints :
   - NumberOfProspects :